Google Home

 Admittedly, a lot of Alexa skills are a bit rubbish, and remind us of the dredge of tacky apps that polluted the App Store in its younger days.
 Still, there’s a hell of a lot more choice than can be found on Home.

 Home currently supports Uber and Neato, for voice-controlling robot vacuums.
 Otherwise its 'services' (the equivalents of Echo skills, only you don't have to install them) are limited to things like Kayak, Headspace, Dominos pizzas - all nice extras, but not exactly essentials.
+For some reason, these also only work when your voice is set to US English too (yes, even on the UK version).

 One of the most useful skills we’ve found on the Echo is the National Rail app, which gives us a quick rundown of the next trains leaving from our chosen station - a feature which currently draws a complete blank on Home.
 In fact, here's a telling statistic: last month Alexa celebrated receiving her 10,000th 'Skill', compared to Google Home's current tally of 158 'services'.
 It's not all about quantity, but that it a bit of a gap to bridge.

-The Echo also just edges it when it comes to news, though the Home is catching fast - in the UK, you'll be able to get updates from BBC News, The Daily Telegraph and the FT in your 'My Day' summary.
+The Echo also just edges it when it comes to news, though the Home is catching fast - in the UK, you can get updates from BBC News, The Daily Telegraph and the FT in your 'My Day' summary.
 There are lots of other sources too, but many are effectively mini podcasts rather than Home-tailored bulletins.

+Much excitement spread through Google Home-land when a 'Multiple users now supported' card recently popped up in its companion app.

+Alas, this was just the Google Assistant toying with us, or enjoying a very late April Fool's prank.

 Google Home: Verdict